Crazyphil/digitales-amt-liberator/README.md

 "security reasons"), or it already denies starting for the same reason.
 This makes the e-government app basically useless.

 To check for rooted devices, it utilizes the [RootBeer](https://github.com/scottyab/rootbeer) library.
-This check can easily be circumvented, for example with the [Universal SafetyNet Fix](https://github.com/kdrag0n/safetynet-fix) module for [Magisk](https://github.com/topjohnwu/Magisk).
+This check can easily be circumvented, for example with the [Play Integrity Fix](https://github.com/chiteroman/PlayIntegrityFix) module for [Magisk](https://github.com/topjohnwu/Magisk).
 However, to test for an unlocked bootloader, it checks whether the certificate chain for [Key Attestation](https://developer.android.com/training/articles/security-key-attestation) is trusted.
 The result of this check cannot be faked in software because of the cryptography used.